-Americans are super-sizing their homes in ever-increasing numbers.
-In fact, the average American home has doubled in square footage since the 1950s, while family size is down from 3.7 people at the height of the baby boom to just 2.3 members per household.
-The result is that U.S. homeowners now have three times the living space per person as their grandparents' generation.
+In recent years, Americans have supersized their homes in ever-increasing numbers.
+The average American home has doubled in square footage since the 1950s, while family size is down from 3.7 people at the height of the baby boom to just 2.3 members per household.
+As a result, U.S. homeowners now have roughly three times more living space per person than their grandparents' generation.

 How is all of that extra space being used?
 The new "essentials" in larger homes include media rooms, separate rooms for each of the kids, great rooms, gourmet kitchens, bathrooms adjoining each bedroom, game rooms, and offices.
-In effect, the home becomes like a community -- you can get all of your needs met there, with very little interaction required with your larger community.
-That is precisely the point, say some big-house owners, who point to Sept.
+In effect, the home becomes like a community -- you can get all of your needs met there, with very little interaction required with the outside world.
+That's precisely the point, say some big-house owners, who point to Sept.
 11 as a turning point in American culture.
 The big house becomes like a fortress, an illusion of protection against a larger and more unpredictable world.

 Whatever the reason, the big house will dot the American landscape for many years to come.
 But is it for you?
 Here are some of the downsides to the big house:

 1. Big houses are less environmentally sound.
 Large homes use more building supplies, require more energy to heat and cool, and create more storm runoff that places more demand on drains and waterways.
 Despite more energy-efficient ways of harvesting building materials and heating and cooling homes, bigger homes (even well-insulated ones) tax our resources much more strenuously than their smaller counterparts.

 2. Wasted space abounds.
 Just because there are multitudes of cool spaces in these large homes doesn't mean anyone is using them.
 How many of us actually spend most of the time in our homes in just one or two rooms?
 Yet we pay for utilities, upkeep, and furniture to maintain all of these unused spaces.